Provincial Reconnaissance Unit: Command and control

 The PRU command and control authority on the Vietnamese side came down from the president through the Minister of Interior to the province chiefs and finally down to the district chiefs, but this was more administrative than operational since day-to-day operations of the PRUs were planned and executed under direct CIA supervision.
 In a practical sense, the CIA POICs controlled the PRUs and used the American PRU advisors to ensure the PRU teams were properly employed on counter-VC Infrastructure (VCI) operations.
 A great deal of authority and independence of action was given to the PRU advisors, often amounting to outright autonomy.
 Since many POICs were busy with their primary duties, not the least of which was the collection of political and strategic intelligence on the enemy’s Central Office for South Vietnam and the North Vietnamese government, they simply did not have the time to micromanage the PRU advisor.
 In addition, many POICs lacked military experience or their military experience was dated.
 This meant that they did not feel they had the technical expertise to plan and control the types of operations the PRUs were conducting and preferred to leave the operational details to the initiative of the American PRU advisors.
 Because the PRU advisors had a great deal of control over how and when their PRU teams were employed, the job required a level of maturity and sophistication not commonly found among the normal special operations soldier, sailor, or Marine.
 The American PRU advisors were unanimous in their recommendation that the best men for assignment to this form of duty should be in the age range of 25 to 30 years old and should have obtained at least the equivalent rank of Sergeant (E-5) for enlisted and First lieutenant (O-2) for officers.
 Ideally, they felt the enlisted advisors should be the equivalent of Gunnery sergeants (E-7) and the officers should be Captains (0-3).
-The American PRU advisors were unanimous in their belief that immaturity and emotionalism were two of the most destructive and corrosive characteristics a PRU advisor could possess and, along with a lack of cultural sensitivity, the root causes of most serious problems.
+The American PRU advisors were also unanimous in their belief that immaturity and emotionalism were two of the most destructive and corrosive characteristics a PRU advisor could possess and, along with a lack of cultural sensitivity, the root causes of most serious problems.
 The number of U.S. military PRU advisors was small; perhaps no more than 400 were assigned to the program from 1967 to 1971.